baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 ### Validating your Skills

 Toptal claims to cater **Top 3% of Freelance Talent**.
-So, it matters to them that you are best at what you do.
+It matters to them that you are best at what you do.
 This round will be 45-60 minutes of technical round.
 The discussions can range from your technical expertise in specific technologies to a coding test.

 #### Tips: